Resident Evil Village: Release and promotion

 Lady Dimitrescu, a character who rose in popularity prior to the game's release, was featured extensively in promotional material and merchandise prior to the game's launch.
 To promote the game, Capcom announced that a special lottery event would be held to give away a free Resident Evil Village acrylic jigsaw puzzle which could be entered by tweeting the hashtag #VILLAGE予約.
 On March 3, AMD announced that the PC version would feature ray tracing and AMD FidelityFX.
 Resident Evil Village was the featured cover game in the April 2021 issue of Game Informer.
 On April 30, 2021, a puppet show featuring the four lords was released on YouTube, with each puppet claiming that they are not scary.
 On May 11, 2021, Capcom released a video that showed a behind-the-scenes on their YouTube channel on working on the game's theme song, "Village of Shadows".

 Maiden, the first of two demos, was released exclusively for the PlayStation 5 on January 21, 2021.
 For PS4 and PS5 users, an early access demo Village was released on April 15, 2021.
 It allowed players 30 minutes to explore the village and was playable only once and live for eight hours.
 The Castle demo was released for PlayStation early access users on April 24, 2021.
 It allowed players to explore the castle for 30 minutes, it was also playable once and live for 8 hours.
 A multi-platform demo released on May 1, 2021, for all platforms.
 It allowed players to explore both the Village and Castle for 60 minutes and it was live for a seven-day period.

 Village was released for PlayStation 4, PlayStation 5, Stadia, Windows, Xbox One, and Xbox Series X/S on May 7, 2021.
 In celebration of the release, Capcom commissioned a large chalk artwork of a Lycan creature to be drawn on a hillside at Somerset.
 The artwork was 58 meters high and over 100 meters long.
 In Japan, the game was released in two versions to comply with local regulations, a CERO Z version that is legally restricted to ages 18 and up, and a CERO D version with less violence that is available to ages 17 and up with no legal restrictions.
 Both versions contain less violence than the international releases.
 A collector's edition was made available for the console versions, featuring extras such as a Chris Redfield figurine, a hardcover art book, and a village map poster.
 A macOS version and a cloud version for Nintendo Switch were both released on October 28, 2022.
-In June 2022, it was announced that the PlayStation 5 version would receive support for the PlayStation VR2 headset in the future.
-The virtual reality mode was released alongside the headset on February 22, 2023.
+A virtual reality mode for the PlayStation 5 version was released alongside the PlayStation VR2 headset on February 22, 2023 as free DLC.
+A version of the game for select iPad and iPhone models was released on October 30, 2023.
+A Nintendo Switch 2 version is scheduled for release on February 27, 2026, alongside Resident Evil 7 and Resident Evil Requiem.